Geometry of Banach spaces: a new route towards Position Based Cryptography: Discussion

-Beyond the specific setting studied here, we have introduced a whole toolbox of constructions and connections that can be of interest in other related contexts.
-Firstly, most of the ideas we have used to study $G_{Rad}$ can be explored in other quantum games.
 Being more speculative, the recent connection between PBC and AdS/CFT \cite{May_2019,May_2020} seems to indicate that the tools we use here might have potential application to the understanding of holographic duality.
 Along this line, we can ask, for example, whether the notions of regularity studied here can be related with properties of the mapping between bulk and boundary theories in this context.
 In \cite{May_2020} it was claimed that properties of the AdS/CFT holographic correspondence allow to find cheating strategies that break PBC with polynomial resources.
 According to that, the exponential lower bounds in Corollary \ref{mainCor} opens the possibility to impose restrictions on the regularity of such holographic correspondence.
 This would be in consonance with a recent result of Kliesch and Koenig \cite{Kliesch20}, based on previous work of Jones \cite{Jones18}.
 In \cite{Kliesch20}, the continuum limit of discrete tensor-network toy models for holography was studied finding that, generically, this limit is extremely discontinuous.

 \paragraph{Acknowledgements.}